A Battery, Honourable Artillery Company: 21st Century

 In 2018 the battery was reformed as A (1st City of London) Battery, Honourable Artillery Company, equipped with the L118 Light Gun in support of 7th Parachute Regiment Royal Horse Artillery.
 Under the Future Soldier Programme, the Battery's role was further refined to provide guns 7 & 8 to each of 7RHA's three light gun batteries.

+From 5 May 2026 A Battery adopted the Airborne Forces maroon beret.

+In 2026 Lance Corporal Grace Cussons of the HAC became first female reservist to pass All Arms Pre-Parachute Selection.